viniciusov/plex-shutdown/README.md

 - Clone this git repository: `git clone https://github.com/viniciusov/plex-shutdown` (or simply download as .ZIP file and extract it);
 - Go the plex-shutdown folder: `cd plex-shutdown`;
 - Type `./install.sh` to run the installer (you **must** run this as a non-root user, **without sudo**);
+- Insert your root password when prompted;
 - Reboot or LogOUT/LogIN to the main script starts running.

+## Uninstallation
+- Go to the plex-shutdown folder and run `./uninstall.sh`;
+- Insert your root password when prompted.

+## Timing issues
+This script works monitoring the active plex processes.
+However, it's very hard to predict wich plex process will be active and how long it will stay running (some of them may be related to updates or other tasks).
+So, when you start your OS, there may be some of these active processes and they will stay active for an undefined period.
+The result is that the plex-shutdown can't schedule a shutdown after a very defined time (although it is set to schedule after 50 minutes of inactivity).
+In my tests this inactivity time until it schedule a shutdown (for the next 10 minutes) was around 90 minutes, wich is pretty good but not always the same.

 ## License
 This project is under the GPLv3 License (see https://www.gnu.org/licenses/gpl-3.0.de.html for more details).